patternfly/react-data-view/packages/module/patternfly-docs/content/extensions/data-view/about-data-view.md

 **Note:** Data view lives in its own package [`@patternfly/react-data-view`](https://www.npmjs.com/package/@patternfly/react-data-view)

-If you notice a bug, or if have a suggestion for improving the data view extension or its documentation, file an issue in [the react-data-view repository](https://github.com/patternfly/react-data-view/issues)!
+If you notice a bug, or if you have a suggestion for improving the data view extension or its documentation, file an issue in [the react-data-view repository](https://github.com/patternfly/react-data-view/issues)!
 Before creating a new issue, make sure there is not already a pre-existing issue.

 ## Basic data view